Harry and Meghan Netflix series 'behind closed doors'

 "I had to do everything I could to protect my family," Prince Harry said in the teaser script for this 15-rated series.

-The trailer sets the scene with a fast forward set of black and white images - from a young couple messing around to later tense and tearful images of Meghan, the Duchess of Sussex.
+The trailer sets the scene with a fast forward set of previously unseen black and white images - from a young couple messing around to later tense and tearful images of Meghan, the Duchess of Sussex.

 Harry & Meghan.
 A Netflix Global Event.
 Coming soon, only on Netflix. pic.twitter.com/ysxaCcESP4— Netflix (@netflix) December 1, 2022